MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

 ## Learning is Essential
 ## Learning is also Time consuming
+## eficiently avoid the cognitive overload
 ## Making time to learn is even Harder
 ## So much is going on, and there is only so much we can get through

+#The challenge
+## Choose a topic - one is enough (it's better than 0)
+## Learn that topic in 2018
+Enough to know about it, enough to apply it and bring it into you day-to-day work

+#I'll Help with some topics
+## We'll break them down into areas
+## You choose what you feel would be the most benficial to you short / mid / long term (choose one)
+## If your feeling brave, choose more, but get at least one

+#Areas
+### DevOps Practices
+### Code Patterns
+### Tools
+### Business IQ
+### Value Processes
+### Human Skills

+# DevOps Practices
 Tdd /Bdd
-Sonar qube + linters
-Event storming
- Value stream mapping
- ‎impact mapping
- ‎logging monitoring and business metrics
+logging monitoring and business metrics infra as code
- ‎cqrs
- ‎circuit breaker pattern
- ‎living documentation
- ‎infra as code
- ‎dev tool portal - self service tooling
+‎‎dev tool portal - self service tooling
 ‎git + trunk based development
 ‎feature flags
 ‎feature metrics flags
- ‎ADRs
- ‎Blog
 ‎docOps
 ‎devSecOps
 ‎ci / cd
+‎portmortems
+ ‎runbooks
+ ‎chaos engineering

+#Quality Enhancements
+‎ADRs
+living documentation
 ‎consumer driven contracts
  ‎- what about at the shared db layer
+ ‎db testing
+ ‎‎nonfunctional validation

+# Code Patterns
+‎cqrs
+ ‎circuit breaker pattern
- ‎db testing, db migrations
+db migrations
  ‎polyglot persistence
- ‎nonfunctional validation
- ‎build scripts
- ‎ package managers
- ‎"captains log"
  ‎uService patterns
  ‎- discovery, monitoring...
  ‎immutability
- ‎functional coding
- ‎identifying anti patterns and courses of action ‎portmortems
- ‎runbooks
- ‎chaos engineering
- ‎"everything as code" (powerpoints, books, logs, adrs, help docs...)
  ‎event sourcing
  ‎message queue patterns
  ‎resilience patterns (circuit breaker)
  ‎- testing + mocking at this layer

+# Tools
+Sonar qube + linters
+‎build scripts
+ ‎ package managers
 ‎"code as a crime scene"

+# Business IQ

+# Value Processes
+Event storming
+ Value stream mapping
+ ‎impact mapping
   ‎maturity modelish evaluations

+# Human Skills & Development
+‎Blog
+‎"captains log"

+# HOW TO FIND TIME

+ ,

+ ‎functional coding
+ ‎identifying anti patterns and courses of action

+ ‎"everything as code" (powerpoints, books, logs, adrs, help docs...)

  Community coding
 - Open source

 5h p/ week of learning?